3 Banks where Checking Accounts & Debit Cards are Free

 The large banks have started charging (or have increased) monthly fees for checking accounts and debit cards.
 They are begging to lose your business.
 I’ll highlight some banks and other alternatives that you can switch to in order to avoid the fees, but first I wanted to give a recap of why this is happening.

-Bank of America ($5 monthly debit card fee) and CitiBank ($15 or $20 monthly checking account fee) started adding new fees to help replace billions of lost revenue that resulted from an amendment to the Wall Street Reform & Consumer Protection Act that cuts debit card swipe fees by the banks 44 cents to 23.9 cents on an average transaction.
+A number of large banks started adding new fees to help replace billions of lost revenue that resulted from an amendment to the Wall Street Reform & Consumer Protection Act that cut debit card swipe fees by the banks.
 This change, lobbied by merchants, was intended to lower the costs for merchants and ideally consumers.

 The other, unspoken agenda in adding these fees is that these banks are hoping that those who use their debit cards will simply switch to a credit card, which will be more profitable for the bank if these customers end up paying interest on their debt.

 Is this the start of a bigger fee-happy trend?
 Absolutely.
-Banks will look to increase their fees to replace the lost revenue, estimated to be around $1.3 billion per month.
+Banks will look to increase their fees to replace the lost revenue, estimated to be over $1 billion per month.
 They threatened Congress prior to the passage of the legislation that they would retaliate by increasing fees and they have delivered.

 Did you expect anything less?
-These greedy banks still get 23.9 cents per swipe, ATM fees, and the needed liquidity that you allowing them to hold your cash provides.
+Greedy banks still get a fee per swipe, ATM fees, and the needed liquidity that you allowing them to hold your cash provides.
 And now they want to charge you to use your own money so that their executives can maintain the same ridiculous bonuses?
 NO WAY!

 So where can you take your business?